Nutley, New Jersey: Education

-Nutley High School with 1,143 students in grades 9–12.
-John H. Walker Middle School, formerly Franklin Middle School, was renamed in 2009 to honor John H. Walker who was a long-time educator and principal in the township.
+Nutley High School with 1,163 students in grades 9-12.

+The Nutley Public Schools offer a wide variety of programs in their curriculum that includes Advanced Placement (AP) courses, STEM programs, and a number of arts programs.
+Nutley also offers a number of extracurricular activities including competitive sports teams, art and theater programs, and student clubs.

+Nutley also provides the opportunity for a private education such as Good Shepherd Academy, a Catholic school that offers education from kindergarten to eighth grade.
+It even offers a pre kindergarten program.
+It first opened it's doors in 1951 and the first class graduated in 1955.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 67.94 mi of roadways, of which 57.00 mi were maintained by the municipality, 7.71 mi by Essex County, 2.45 mi by the New Jersey Department of Transportation and 0.78 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway clips the southwest corner of the township, entering in the south from Bloomfield before reentering Bloomfield in the north.
-Route 21 follows the township's eastern border.
+Route 7 runs through the north of Nutley at its border with Clifton in Passaic County to its border with Belleville, using segments of Cathedral Avenue, Kingsland Street and Washington Avenue; part of the route on Kingsland Street dips into Clifton and then back into Nutley.
+Route 21 follows the township's eastern border between Clifton and Belleville.

 Public transportation

 NJ Transit provides bus service between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 192 route, to Newark on the 13, 27, 72 and 74 routes, with local service on the 709 route.

 Until 1966, the Newark Branch of the Erie-Lackawanna Railroad served the township with stations at Walnut Street, Highfield Street and at Franklin Avenue.
 The Newark Branch tracks are now used for freight only, operated by Norfolk Southern.